2004090/CS220-AU-portfolio/index.md

 ## now
 - I am currently working on my essay on Microsoft Words [di-reflection](di-reflection.md)
 - Studying as a second year student at University of Essex (/https://www.essex.ac.uk/)
-- Working on the website and digital portfolio (/https://github.com/2004090/) on Github
+- Working on the website on github pages and digital portfolio in index.md file (/https://github.com/2004090/) on Github

 <br>